elegant-scipy/elegant-scipy/markdown/ch5.markdown

 **Exercise:** Segmentation in practice

-Try finding the best threshold for a selection of other images from the [Berkeley Segmentation Dataset and Benchmark](https://www.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/).
+Try finding the best threshold for a selection of other images from the [Berkeley Segmentation Dataset and Benchmark](https://www.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/) [^bsds].
 Using the mean or median of those thresholds, then go and segment a new image.
 Did you get a reasonable segmentation?

 <!-- exercise end -->

+[^bsds]: P. Arbelaez, M. Maire, C. Fowlkes and J. Malik.
+IEEE TPAMI, Vol. 33, No. 5, pp. 898-916, May 2011.